Solicitors give legal advice and explain the law to clients, working on legal aspects of their personal and business

-After completing the degree, the next step in the route to qualification is the Diploma in Professional Legal Practice (Professional Education and Training (PEAT) Stage 1).
-This is offered by six institutions and is a vocational stage, which focuses on the practical knowledge and skills required.
+After completing the degree, the next step in the route to qualification is the Diploma in Professional Legal Practice (Professional Education and Training (PEAT 1).
+This is offered by six universities and is a vocational stage, which focuses on the practical knowledge and skills required.
 A lot of the teaching is carried out by solicitors.